maxckelly/coderAcademyWorkbook_03/README.md

   }
 }

-// This is a class which extends its 'reach' to the parent class being the Car.
-It can access it functionality from the parent class class Model extends Car {
+// This is a class which extends it's 'reach' to the parent class being the Car.
+It can access it's functionality from the parent class class Model extends Car {
   constructor(brand, mod) {
     // The super is being used to call functions on the object.